BlockDevsUnited/TokenTutorial/README.md

   - Next to the Deploy Button, Enter your InitialAmount, TokenName, Decimals, TokenSymbol as parameters like so: 1000000,"YourTokenName",3,"YTN".
 Don't forget quotes for the strings.

-  - Alternitavely you can directly code the values into your Smart Contract.
+  - Alternitavely you can directly input values into your Smart Contract code.
 Just remember to remove the code that sets the variables inside the constructor function

+### Compiling and Deploying

+  - Check for errors on remix.
+Yellow warnings are ok.
+Red warnings must be fixed before the next step.

+  - Make sure you are still on the Run tab

   - Click Deploy

-  - Approve the transaction on metamask

-### Compiling and Deploying
-  -	In Remix, navigate to Settings > **Uncheck** Enable Optimization

-  - Hit Compile > check for yellow errors.
-Ok!
-If red, there is a problem

-  - Now go to Run > select ```YourTokenName``` and hit deploy

-  - Approve confirmation on MetaMask.
-You may need to enable pop ups on Chrome.
+  - Approve the transaction on metamask.
+You may need to enable pop ups on your browser

-  - Check for confirmation on [EtherScan](https://ropsten.etherscan.io/)
+  - Wait for the transaction to mine!
+Check for confirmation on [EtherScan](https://ropsten.etherscan.io/).
+You can click on your latest transaction in metamask.

-  - When successful, hit contract address and copy it
+  - After the transaction has mined, click the contract address and copy it

-  - Paste into MetaMask Tokens Section
+  - Paste it into the Tokens sectionin Metamask

 **You have now issued your first Token.
 Great Work!
 This is just the tip of the iceberg.**